Andrew Tate's detention on rape, trafficking charges extended in Romania

 Tate is known for promoting hate speech and misogyny online to his millions of social media followers.
 He and his associates had been under criminal investigation in Romania since April last year.

-The group allegedly formed an organized crime group in Romania in early 2021 with "a view to committing" human trafficking in Romania, the U.S. and U.K. in order to "obtain important financial benefits," prosecutors said.
+The group allegedly formed an organized crime group in early 2021 with "a view to committing" human trafficking in Romania, the U.S. and the U.K. in order to "obtain important financial benefits," prosecutors said.

 The suspects were accused of working together "with the purpose of recruiting, housing and exploiting women by forcing them to create pornographic content meant to be seen on specialized websites for a cost," according to prosecutors.